-Management knows of no matters to be brought before the Annual Meeting other than the election of directors.
+Management knows of no matters to be brought before the Annual Meeting other than the election of directors, ratification of the selection of independent auditors, and the advisory votes regarding executive compensation and the frequency of future votes regarding executive compensation.
 However, if any other business properly comes before the meeting, the persons named in the accompanying form of proxy will vote or refrain from voting on the matter in accordance with their judgment pursuant to the discretionary authority given in the proxy.